connectrpc/conformance/docs/configuring_and_running_tests.md

 interoperability with the ecosystem.
 (Note that the standard reference implementations _also_ support the gRPC protocol; so the gRPC test cases are repeated with a different server.)

-Note that an HTTP trace, for failing tests when the `--test` flag is used, will only available with the primary reference implementations.
-Test cases that fail against the gRPC implementations will not have a trace (only the primary reference implementations are instrumented to capture such traces).

 ### Selecting Test Cases

 The `connectconformance` test runner supports four different options for selecting which test cases to